-4B-iii.
-Collaborate with Madison College and technical universities to develop trades and skills necessary for historic preservation.
+4b-iii.
+Collaborate with local area and regional technical colleges to develop trades and skills necessary for historic preservation.

 Classes could be integrated into existing degrees or new certifications.
 Expanding the number of people who understand the unique skills and techniques of historic preservation is necessary as current contractors may near retirement.